emilydaykin/WhackAMole/README.md

 ## Installation
 - Run in IntelliJ:
   1. Clone this repo and open the project in (JetBrains') IntelliJ IDEA
-  2. Set the JDK to 18 (download it first if you don't have it already)
+  2. Set the JDK to 18 (download first if necessary)
   3. Run `src/com/example/whackamole/WhackAMole.java`
 - Run in VS Code:
   1. Install "Extension Pack for Java" from VSCode packages